Taoist Libationers: Medical Treatment

 Libationers played a large role in the treatment of ailments as they were responsible for the needs of their parishioners.
 Sickness was not seen as only a physical problem but also a metaphysical and moral one.
 The treatment of the sick went hand in hand with the enforcement of moral norms.
-The ill were expected to retreat to "chambers of quietude" where the were later vised by a libationer who would begin treatment.
+The ill were expected to retreat to "chambers of quietude" where they were later visited by a libationer who would begin treatment.
 The libationer would lead a ritual called the "controlling of the evil."
 This involved a communal recitation of the "Text in Five Thousand Words."
 After this recitation the patient would be expected to confess sins where then the libationer and their aids would write a petition.
 These confessions would be copied three times the first of which was sent to the Sovereign of Heaven.
 This was accomplished by placing the petition on top of a mountain.
 The second copy of the confession was buried deep into the ground to reach the Sovereign of Earth.
 The third and final copy was sent to the Sovereign of the Waters by sinking it into a river.
 This practice of confession was adopted from a similar Buddhist one, however, the Taoists differentiated themselves through the bureaucratic procedures they added such as petitions.